Women's European Qualifiers: All the matches

 In total, 51 teams are competing across three leagues for a mixture of direct tickets to UEFA Women's EURO 2025 in Switzerland, play-off berths, and promotion and relegation places ahead of the next UEFA Women's Nations League.

-See below for all the fixtures in the league stage (kick-off times for Matchdays 3 to 6 to be confirmed).
+See below for all the results so far and fixtures to come in the league stage (kick-off times for Matchdays 3 to 6 to be confirmed).

 Women's European Qualifiers groups